-Bullying about physical appearance or health conditions Bullying linked to appearance or health conditions A student with acne reports that a photo their photo has been uploaded next to a photo of a leopard and derogatory comments are being made in class and online.
+Bullying about physical appearance or health conditions Bullying linked to appearance or health conditions A student who is excluded from social groups because their classmates think they make odd comments.
+A student with acne reports that their photo has been uploaded next to a photo of a leopard and derogatory comments are being made in class and online.
 A student is called 'fatty', and 'piggy' and told they need to lose weight if they want a relationship.
 Bullying related to home or other personal circumstances Bullying of young carers, looked- after or previously looked-after children, matters connected to a parent or bullying based on comparative wealth/ difference or perceived differences in socio- economic status A young carer is constantly teased about having to 'babysit' their mother rather than go out Ongoing comments to an adopted child about being rejected and not having real parents.
+Bullying related to being a boarder Bullying of boarders A boarder is constantly teased about 'being abandoned by your parents'.